ASK KNOX

 The Rule

-Hermes had this pattern added to its startup sequence as part of the session retro.
-The same pattern is being back-ported to Foresight, Shiva, and Leverage.
+Agent Framework had this pattern added to its startup sequence as part of the incident retro.
+The same pattern is being back-ported to Foresight, the sports bot, and the perp bot.
 The prevention is ten minutes per bot.
 The cost of skipping it is measured in hours every time a key rotates and something goes silent.